BilkentCompGen/BilkentCompGen.github.io/team/_posts/2013-09-01-marzie-eslami-rasekh.md

 ### Post Alkan Lab
- is now employed as a Bioinformatics Scientist at [Illumina](http://www.illumina.com)
+ Marzie is now employed as a Bioinformatics Scientist at [Illumina](http://www.illumina.com) where she works with the [Dragen Platform](https://www.illumina.com/products/by-type/informatics-products/dragen-bio-it-platform.html) team on methods to detect structural variation in the human genome.